pauleveritt/tagstr-site/docs/htmlbuilder.md

 The `parent` property is just a convenience, making it easier to grab the most-recent node on the stack.

-The `AstParser` needs a method to handle the starting of a tag:
+The `AstParser` needs a method to handle the starting of a tag.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb1.py
 :start-at: def handle_starttag